Ask:

 When blood potassium is too high, it will directly affect heart function, can cause arrhythmia and in severe cases, can lead to cardiac arrest.

 When hyperkalemia is detected, the first step is to monitor the electrocardiogram.
 If there are changes, the patient needs to be hospitalized immediately.
-Depending on the degree of hyperkalemia and the patient's condition, medical treatment can be used to lower blood potassium, and in severe cases, the patient may need emergency dialysis to control this condition.
+Depending on the degree of hyperkalemia and the patient's condition, medical treatment can be given to lower blood potassium, and in severe cases, the patient may need emergency dialysis to control this condition.

-Hyperkalemia is mainly caused by two groups of factors: One is due to too much potassium entering the body, the other is due to the kidneys not being able to excrete potassium effectively, and it can also be due to potassium moving from inside the cells to outside the cells (for example, muscle destruction).
+Hyperkalemia is mainly caused by two groups of factors: One is due to too much potassium entering the body, two is due to the kidneys not being able to excrete potassium effectively, and it can also be due to potassium moving from inside the cells to outside the cells (for example, muscle destruction).

-In addition, some medications such as antihypertensive drugs in the group of ACE inhibitors, receptor blockers, potassium-sparing diuretics, beta-blockers, Bactrim, and even some herbal remedies can also cause hyperkalemia if not used properly.
+In addition, some medications such as antihypertensive drugs in the group of ACE inhibitors, receptor blockers, potassium-sparing diuretics, beta-blockers, Bactrim, and even some herbal remedies can cause hyperkalemia if not used properly.

 Source: https://www.baogiaothong.vn/tang-kali-mau-nguy-hiem-the-nao-192250320233621278.htm